joshnealcrisostomo/Student-Management-System/README.md

     - **Password Validations:** Ensures strong passwords with digits, uppercase letters, and special symbols.
     - **Input Validation:** Validates dates, non-empty fields, and other user inputs to maintain data integrity.

+- 🖥️ **User-friendly GUI**
+    - Consists of a user-friendly interface that utilizes different elements of Java Swing such as the ComboBox, Buttons, TextAreas, and PasswordFields.

 ----------------------------------------------------------------------

 ![456147823_1235831174124961_8800273417380934163_n](https://github.com/user-attachments/assets/cf521f53-ce22-49b7-aae0-916b2cb0129f)